Important Settlement Update:

 The deadline to opt out of the Settlement, object to the Settlement, or submit a request to speak at the Fairness Hearing was January 15, 2014.

 The United States District Court for the Southern District of Florida held a Fairness Hearing on February 14, 2014 and granted Final Approval of the Saccoccio Settlement on February 28, 2014.
 You can review the Final Approval Order on this website on the Court Documents page.
-Per the terms of the Settlement and the Final Approval Order, the Settlement is not yet effective pending expiration of a time period for appeals.
+The Settlement is now effective.

 This website will be updated as additional information becomes available.
 Please check back periodically for important updates regarding the Settlement.